fzaninotto/Faker/readme.md

   // Ms. Karley Kiehn V
 ```

+**Tip**: For a quick generation of data, you can also use Faker as a command line tool thanks to [faker-cli](https://github.com/bit3/faker-cli).

 ## Formatters

 Each of the generator properties (like `name`, `address`, and `lorem`) are called "formatters".
 A faker generator has many of them, packaged in "providers".
 Here is a list of the bundled formatters in the default locale.